pfpack/pfpack-collections-generic/docs/collections-equality-comparers/README.md

-# PrimeFuncPack Collections.EqualityComparers
+# PrimeFuncPack Generic Collections.EqualityComparers

-PrimeFuncPack Collections.EqualityComparers is a core library for .NET consisting of collection equality comparers (implementing value equality).
+PrimeFuncPack Generic Collections.EqualityComparers is a core library for .NET consisting of collection value equality comparers.
-The Collections.EqualityComparers is shipped as a part of PrimeFuncPack Collections pack.
+The Generic Collections.EqualityComparers is shipped as a part of PrimeFuncPack Generic Collections pack.